csn-le/wave_clus/README.md

 Intan, etc) or saved as matlab files (.mat).
 It can also deal with tetrodes and high- density probes.

+Wave_clus is free (and therefore without any warranty) for any non-commercial applications.
+For any commercial application please contact Prof. Rodrigo Quian Quiroga.

 Important links
 ---------------